prl-mushr/mushr_sim/README.md

 To make running the sim easier for various platforms we have provided a docker container with all the necessary components included.
 See below for setup.

 ### Install
 To run the sim you will need to install docker from [here](https://docs.docker.com/v17.12/install/) and docker-compose found [here](https://docs.docker.com/compose/install/).
 You will also need the host computer to have some nvidia driver.
 The default driver setup is for `nvidia-390`.
-You can check your driver version in [linux](https://linuxconfig.org/how-to-check-nvidia-driver-version-on-your-linux-system), [mac](https://bluebellflora.com/finding-out-which-nvidia-geforce-driver-version-your-mac-is-running/), and [windows](https://nvidia.custhelp.com/app/answers/detail/a_id/2039/~/how-do-i-determine-which-nvidia-display-driver-version-is-currently-installed).
+You can check your driver version in [linux](https://linuxconfig.org/how-to-check-nvidia-driver-version-on-your-linux-system).
 You will also need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 1. Open up a terminal
 2. Check if docker is running: `docker run hello-world`.
 If not, run: